ksampathreddy/College-Attendance-Portal/README.md

 ## Attendance Portal Demo [Click Here](http://drkist.infinityfreeapp.com/)

-A web-based portal for managing college attendance, Track and manage attendance with our comprehensive portal.
-Students can check their records, teachers can mark attendance, and administrators can generate reports.
+A web-based portal for managing college attendance, Track and manage attendance with comprehensive portal.
+Students can check their attendance, teachers can mark attendance, and administrators can generate reports.

 ## Features

 ###  Admin
 - View Statistics of Faculty, Students, Attendance.
 - Can Add Faculty and Assign Subjects to the faculty.
-- Add Students and View their Attendance Posted by Faculty.
+- Add Students and View their Attendance Posted by Faculty (Total Attendance, Subject Attendance, Attendance on Date).
 - Generate attendance reports (Excel)
 - Post Notices and TimeTables
 - Can Erase Faculty, Students and Attendance